Ways to Secure Sensitive Data on a USB Flash Drive

 Why is USB Flash Drive Security Critical in 2024?

 With the growing prevalence of remote work, data portability has surged.
-USB flash drives are frequently used to store business-critical files, personal information, and proprietary data.
-Yet, their small size and portability make it easy to lose or steal, exposing sensitive data to unauthorized access.
+USB (Universal Serial Bus) flash drives are frequently used to store business-critical files, personal information, and proprietary data.
+They are storage devices that are very convenient to transfer data between different computers/devices.
+You can plug it into a USB port, copy your data, remove it, and be on your way.

 What is Sensitive Data?

 Sensitive data refers to any information that, if exposed, could lead to privacy violations, financial loss, or reputational damage.
+This data can belong to individuals, businesses, or government organizations.

 This includes but is not limited to: